Ovda Airbase

 Ovda Airbase (בסיס עובדה, English: fact) is an Israeli Air Force (IAF) base, located in the very south of Israel, around 40 kilometers north of Eilat, in a large plain of the southern Negev desert.
 It has two runways with lengths of 3,000 and 2,600 meters and a heliport.
-There are currently (2025) no operational fighter jets or helicopters stationed there and a so-called "Aggressor Squadron" for pilot training was based there until May 2025.
-The international military aviation exercise Blue Flag took place there every two years.
-Since around 2024/25, a battery of Arrow anti-missiles has also been located on the airbase site (see: Today).
+There are no operational fighter jets or helicopters stationed there and a so-called "Aggressor Squadron" for pilot training was based there until May 2025.
+Until 2021 the international military aviation exercise Blue Flag took place there every two years.
+Since around 2024/25, a battery of Arrow anti-missiles has also been located on the airbase site.
+In August 2025, the base became a joint training center for IAF and ground troops (see: Today).